adaltas/node-parameters/README.md

 By extending `EventEmitter`, the following events are emitted:

--   `"command"`, listen to all executed commands, provide the command name as first argument
+-   `"command"`  , listen to all executed commands, provide the command name as first argument.
--   `#{command}`, listen to a particular event
+-   `#{command}` , listen to a particular event.
--   `"quit"`, called when the application is about to quit
+-   `"quit"`     , called when the application is about to quit.
+-   `"error"`    , called on error providing the error object as the first callback argument.
--   `"exit"`, called when the process exit
+-   `"exit"`     , called when the process exit.

-## Routes plugin
+## Router plugin

 The functionalities are a full transcription of the ones present Express.
 Options passed during creation are: